AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-54656-invisible-recaptcha-fails-during-checkout-preventing-order-placement.md

 ---
-title: 'ACSD-54656: Invisible [!DNL reCAPTCHA] fails during checkout, which prevents order placement'
+title: 'Invisible [!DNL reCAPTCHA] fails during checkout, preventing the placement of order'
-description: Apply the ACSD-54656 patch to fix the Adobe Commerce issue where the invisible [!DNL reCAPTCHA] fails during checkout, which prevents order placement.
+description: Apply the ACSD-54656 patch to fix the Adobe Commerce issue where the invisible [!DNL reCAPTCHA] is not working properly during checkout, which is preventing the placement of an order.
 feature: Checkout, Gift
 role: Admin, Developer
 ---
-# ACSD-54656: Invisible [!DNL reCAPTCHA] fails during checkout, which prevents order placement.
+# ACSD-54656: Invisible [!DNL reCAPTCHA] is not working properly during checkout, which is preventing the placement of an order.

-The ACSD-54656 patch fixes the issue where the invisible [!DNL reCAPTCHA] fails during checkout, which prevents order placement.
+The ACSD-54656 patch fixes the issue where the invisible [!DNL reCAPTCHA] is not working properly during checkout, which is preventing the placement of an order.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.46 is installed.
 The patch ID is ACSD-54656.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions